About Us

 What do the credentials mean?

 CFP® stands for Certified Financial Planner™, a designation signifying a thorough educational background and passing a comprehensive two-day exam.
-Ms. Marsden passed the CFP® exam on her first try in 2013.
+Wendy passed the CFP® exam on her first try in 2013.
 There are 30 hours of continuing education required each year for CFP® certificants.
 The CFP Board requires the use of trademark symbols to protect the integrity of the marks.

 What does the power of trust mean to you?